 This document is the Whistleblower policy for VanEck Australia Pty Ltd and VanEck Investments Limited (collectively or individually, 'VanEck').

 VanEck is committed to transparency and treats any case of alleged wrongdoing or misconduct seriously.

 VanEck encourages Eligible Whistleblowers to voice any concerns they might have, or speak up about suspected internal or external misconduct.
-This policy sets out how disclosures under the Whistleblower Protection Scheme can be made and the protections that are available to Eligible Whistleblowers.

 2 Definitions